Snippets from the Toto Tribe Project (2014- 2018)

 The photo book and further exhibitions across the globe will ensure light on Toto tribe.
-I hope through these extended visual communication methods; the tribe gets help in some of the most basic needs that they are struggling to get like bridges to reach the village, a fully functional and equipped health centre that can cater to serious and advance cases; a fully equipped ambulance; an official recognition to the Toto script that the Totos are developing with Toby Anderson, the linguist; good internal roads for daily commute; better teaching facilities in the only two government schools and electricity in all households.
+This photo book will stay in the coming years as a very important visual-socio-anthropological document not only for the Toto tribe but also for all of us and for future generations to come.
+I hope through these extended visual communication methods and the photo book, the tribe gets help in some of the most basic needs that they are struggling like bridges to reach the village, a fully functional and equipped health centre that can cater to serious and advance cases; a fully equipped ambulance; an official recognition to the Toto script that the Totos are developing with Toby Anderson, the linguist; good internal roads for daily commute; better teaching facilities in the only two government schools and electricity in all households.

 The irony is; they and their younger generations have smartphones, they are active on social media giants like Facebook, Instagram and Youtube sans these basic facilities.
 The work is to bridge this very irony.
 I am doing my bit to bridge this irony by trying to self-publish this work in the form of a photo book on the Toto tribe.
 This, as per my knowledge will be the first photo book to be published on the tribe.

 Exhibitions & Photo Talks

 As mentioned, I have already done 2 solo exhibitions & 7 photo talks; including at ‘Litteraturhuset’ & ‘Oslo International Hub’ in Oslo.
 You can invite me to keep exhibits and photo talks in your galleries, in colleges and universities, in photographic and art societies and within a group of like-minded people.

 For more details, please contact via this and I shall be happy to respond.